Amman Rotana

 Amman Rotana Hotel is a hotel in New Abdali in the district of Al-Abdali, Amman, Jordan.
 It is managed by Rotana Hotels.
 At 188 metres tall, it is ranked first on the list of tallest buildings in Amman as well as the tallest building in Jordan.

+The hotel includes multiple dining facilities, including a buffet, Gusto Italian Restaurant, Bar on Four, The Lounge, The Deck Lounge, Pool Bar, and a VIP lounge on the 42nd floor, which is the top floor of the building before its crown.
+The pool is located on the sixth floor, atop a five-storey podium.

+The tower is glass-clad and has aluminum panels running vertically up the tower's height, extending outwards from between each glass panel, with the purpose of sun-breaking.